-There are six categories of human health impacts as identified by the IPCC Fifth Assessment Report, Working Group II, Chapter 11, including temperature and radiation-related impacts, air quality impacts, extreme events, vector-borne disease and other infectious diseases, food and water borne diseases, mental health, violence and conflict, nutrition, and occupational health.
-As students consider the numerous health effects impacted by climate change, it is important that they also be tasked with identifying adaptation and mitigation strategies that can be implemented to protect human health.
-Mitigation strategies reduce the amount of CO2 being added to the atmosphere and include deployment of alternative energy sources such as solar and wind power.
-Current mitigation strategies will not be able to reverse the change in climate that has already occurred but can reduce future impacts.
-Adaptation strategies help minimize the negative impacts of climate change.
-An example of an adaptation strategy is a heat wave early warning system that helps protects vulnerable populations from the health effects of heat waves.
+This report describes seven categories of human health impacts (chapters 2-8) ranging from heat-related illness and death to vector-borne disease to cardiovascular and respiratory illness and disease.
+As students consider the numerous health effects of a changing climate, it is important that they also be tasked with identifying adaptation and mitigation strategies that can be implemented to protect human health with respect to climate change.
+Mitigation strategies reduce the amount of CO_2 being added to the atmosphere and include deployment of alternative energy sources such as solar and wind power.
+Current mitigation strategies will likely not be able to reverse the change in climate that has already occurred.
+At present, our ability to mitigate the magnitude of the climate change that will occur over the next 100 years is limited by the current makeup of the atmosphere, as well as by what we can prevent from entering and what we are able to remove from the atmosphere in the future.
+Adaptation strategies help people adjust to climate change impacts such as worsened air quality.